-- 1. A student may graduate under the requirements of the published catalog for the current session or under the graduation requirements of the published catalog for the year the student entered Coahoma Community College provided those courses are still being offered by the College.
+- 1. A student may obtain a degree by completing the curriculum course requirements of the catalog in effect at the time of the first, or any subsequent, registration provided the work is completed within three years of the publication date of the catalog.
 Graduation requirements, however, may not be divided between two catalogs. - 2.
-A student may comply with the catalog requirements of the first two years of the specific fouryear accredited institution to which he/she will transfer.
+A student may comply with the catalog requirements of the first two years of the specific four-year accredited institution to which he/she will transfer.
 However, the student must provide the Director of Admissions and Records and the appropriate instructional dean with the name of the institution within the first month of the second semester of the student's freshman year. - 3.
 A student who is physically disabled may earn equivalent semester hours in lieu of those required in general activities if his/her claim is verified by a written statement from a physician and approved by the appropriate instructional dean.